Peter Townsend (RAF officer): Later life and death

+Townsend spent much of his later life writing non-fiction.
+His books include Earth My Friend (about travelling alone around the world by car and boat in the mid‑1950s), Duel of Eagles (on the Battle of Britain), The Odds Against Us (also published as Duel in the Dark, about night-fighter operations against Luftwaffe bombers in 1940–1941), The Last Emperor (a biography of George VI), The Girl in the White Ship (about a young Vietnamese refugee who survived the sinking of her boat in the late 1970s), The Postman of Nagasaki (on the atomic bombing of Nagasaki), and Time and Chance (an autobiography).
+He also wrote numerous shorter articles and contributed to other works.

+Townsend later served as a director of one of Gerald Carroll's Carroll Group companies.

+He was one of several military advisers for the film Battle of Britain (1969), and he appeared in the PBS documentary The Windsors: A Royal Family (1994).

 Headstone of the grave in the churchyard of Saint-Léger-en-Yvelines, France.

-Townsend died of stomach cancer on 19 June 1995, in Saint-Léger-en-Yvelines, France, at the age of 80.
-The Independent wrote in Townsend's obituary that "He developed, too, a perceptible sense of relief that things turned out the way they did", because "for men like Mark Phillips and Princess Margaret's eventual husband Antony Armstrong-Jones, [marrying into the royal family] turned out to be an almost impossible undertaking".
+Townsend died of stomach cancer in Saint-Léger-en-Yvelines, France, on 19 June 1995, aged 80.
+The Independent wrote in its obituary that "He developed, too, a perceptible sense of relief that things turned out the way they did", noting that "for men like Mark Phillips and Princess Margaret's eventual husband Antony Armstrong-Jones, [marrying into the royal family] turned out to be an almost impossible undertaking".

 Decorations and awards

-In 2002, a sculpture of Townsend, designed by Guy Portelli, was erected at Townsend Square, part of the Kings Hill development, on the site formerly occupied by the RAF West Malling airfield.
+In 2002, a sculpture of Townsend, designed by Guy Portelli, was erected at Townsend Square, part of the Kings Hill development on the former RAF West Malling airfield.

-Group Captain Townsend was the recipient of several high-level British decorations for gallantry and distinguished service during the Second World War, as well as foreign honours from Belgium and the Netherlands.
-His medals reflect a career of active operational flying, and of service to the Royal Family.
+Townsend received several high‑level British decorations for gallantry and distinguished service during the Second World War, as well as foreign honours from Belgium and the Netherlands.
+His medals reflect a career of active operational flying and service to the Royal Family.